Table of Contents

 The cryptocurrency that Facebook is in the process of developing is a stable coin backed by a basket of fiat currencies like the SDRs of the IMF.
 It is based on blockchain technology that is now one of the latest developing technologies.
 Blockchain technology is basically for conceivably, smart contracts and it’s a backed stable coin used for P2P transfer, it’s hard to see how those are relevant.
 Also, conceivably, privacy.
 Right now the crypto world offers stable coin and privacy coins but nobody offers a private stable coin.

-If through Facebook’s cryptocurrency can allow users to send five thousand to their family in Ghana for example for a certain amount of percentage fee.
+Facebook’s cryptocurrency can allow users to send five thousand to their family in Ghana for example for a certain amount of percentage fee.
 But then their family in Ghana has to somehow convert them to cedis at an exchange.
 This is a task which is, likely to be much slower, much clumsier, far more user-hostile, and very possibly even more expensive than the usual mediums of remittances.
 But if Facebook can overcome this obstacle, then it is going to be a big deal.

 There particularly are two ways to solve this.
 One is to establish partnerships with other companies such that they will accept the cryptocurrency themselves, so it becomes valuable outside of Facebook’s walled garden.
 But this doesn’t seem to be working.
 The main factor is, it’s still not legal tender; it’s infeasible to partner with everybody, and it just adds more complexity for the user.
 Looking at the global WhatsApp audience rightly doesn’t want to deal with this.
 They just want money they can use.
 Also, there are certain other concerns that user might have.